Inverkeithing War Memorial: History

-Inverkeithing War Memorial within the memorial gardens.

 130 men from Inverkeithing died during the First World War, 1914 - 1918.
 Inverkeithing War Memorial was designed and built by Peter Reid in 1923, to commemorate the men of Inverkeithing lost in WWI.
 The unveiling ceremony took place on 14th April 1923, and the memorial was unveiled by Edward James Bruce, Earl of Elgin and Kincardine.

 To accompany the war memorial, a roll of honour with the names of 265 who served in WWI was produced for Inverkeithing Parish Church and is placed at the vestibule of the church.

 36 men and women of Inverkeithing died during WWII, 1939 - 1945.
 After 1945, an additional plaque was added to the memorial to commemorate those lost in WWII.
 This plaque was unveiled in 1950.

+12 of Inverkeithing's war dead are buried in the town at Hope Street Cemetery.

 Originally located in the grounds of Inverkeithing Primary School, the memorial was relocated to new war memorial gardens adjacent to Inverkeithing Church at Church Street in June 1973.

 In 2004, Historic Environment Scotland awarded category C listed status to Inverkeithing War Memorial.